Skip to main content

 (a) Saturdays or Sundays may not be used as days taught unless written permission has been granted by the State Superintendent of Public Instruction.
 Such permission may be granted to make up days when school is dismissed because of emergency situations beyond the control of the school authorities, provided no religious minority is disadvantaged thereby.

-If you have questions or concerns regarding the district snow day procedures please contact Superintendent Cory J. Dziowgo 307-322-3175 or cory.dziowgo@platte1.org
+If you have questions or concerns regarding the district snow day procedures please contact Superintendent John Weigel 307-322-3175 or john.weigel@platte1.org.

 Quick Links